CrossR/vim-fhicl/README.md

 " Defaults to 0, set to 1 to never open a file and only populate " the location list. let g:vim_fhicl#dont_open_file = 0

+" The command used to search for files that include the current one.
+" If replaced, the command should be passed with any flags needed for " recursive running, as well as only returning files.
+" Defaults to using "grep -lr", where "l" returns just files and "r" makes " grep recursive.
+" To use ripgrep, instead use "rg --files". let g:vim_fhicl#search_command = "grep -lr"

 ```

 ### Custom Binds